 The 'wait' statement allows for a Script to hold until the defined condition is met.
 This provides the user with a one-line section of code rather than writing multi-step comparison loops.
 It is important to note however, that the Script will not continue to execute, so if another condition must be evaluated, an If-Else loop should be employed, or another Script should be run concurrently.
 The conditions can be named elements properties, as listed above.
-The valid comparison operators are '==', '!=', '>=', '>', '<=', '<' for equals, not equals, greater than or equals, greater than or equals, greater than or equals signs.
+The valid comparison operators are '==', '!=', '>=', '>', '<=', '<' for equals, not equals, greater than or equals, greater than, less than or equals, and less than respectively.
+Note that equals requires double equals signs.
 A timeout can be added by adding a time delay in milliseconds after the condition, which will end the wait statement.